ahmohbati/SecOn/PostInstallation.md

 - Full-time analysts should install Security Onion in a VM on their workstation (run through the Ubuntu installer, but do not run our Setup wizard).
 This gives you a local copy of Wireshark, NetworkMiner, and our customized Sguil client.
 Launch the Sguil client and connect to the IP/hostname of your production Sguil sensor (you may need to run so-allow as described in the previous step).
 This allows you to investigate pcaps without fear of impacting your production server/sensors.
 To change the resolution of your Security Onion VM, install the Virtual Tools for your virtualization solution or use xrandr.
 For a list of available screen resolutions, simply execute “xrandr”.
 To set the screen resolution (replace W and H with the actual Width and Height desired):<br>
 `xrandr -s WxH`

 - Login to Sguil and review your IDS alerts.
-Squert and ELSA can be accessed by visiting <a href='https://server/'>https://server/</a> for additional in-depth analysis.<br>
+Squert and ELSA can be accessed by visiting https://YourSecurityOnionBox/ (please note the HTTPS) for additional in-depth analysis.<br>

-</li><li>Run the following to see how your sensor is coping with the load.
+- Run the following to see how your sensor is coping with the load.
 You should check this on a daily basis to make sure your sensor is not dropping packets.
 Consider adding it to a cronjob and having it emailed to you (see the “configure email” link below).<br>
 `sudo sostat | less`

 - Any IDS/NSM system needs to be tuned for the network it’s monitoring.
 Please see [ManagingAlerts](ManagingAlerts).
 You should only run the signatures you really care about.<br>